hmrc/trader-goods-profiles-router/README.md

 ### Test the API locally

-Notice: You can use the run_local.sh script file to load all needed services and start the trader-goods-profiles service.
 #### Start the services
 * Open a terminal window, type the below command and press enter.
-This will load locally all the auth services necessary for testing :
+This will load locally all the auth services and TGP services necessary for testing :

     ```
-    sm2 --start AUTH_ALL
+    sm2 --start TGP_API
     ```

 #### Generate an access token